magento/merchdocs/src/marketing/promotions.md

 title: Promotions
 ---

-In this section of the guide, you will learn how to set up product relationships, and use price rules to trigger discounts based on a variety of conditions.
+In this section of the guide, you will learn how to set up product relationships and how to use price rules to trigger discounts based on a variety of conditions.
 You can use price rules to offer customer incentives, such as:

 - Send your best customers a coupon for a discount on a specific product
 - Offer free shipping for purchases over a certain amount